a-elrawy/vertices2flame/README.md

 ## **Vertices to Flame**
 This repo contains a 3d vertices to flame parameters (pose and expression) model.
+This model convert vertices to blend shapes, flame expression blend shapes and jaw rotation parameters.
 It works as a flame inverter to extract back the parameters from the vertices

 ## **Environment**